SRO Hand Center

 Santa Rosa's Resource for Hand and Upper Extremity Care

-The Hand Center at SRO, led by Kai-Uwe Mazur, MD and Dominic J. Mintalucci, MD is the only solely focused hand and upper extremity practice in California and Oregon north of San Francisco that consists of two board certified orthopedic hand surgeons who have completed ACGME accredited fellowship training in hand and upper extremity surgery.
+The Hand Center at SRO is the only solely focused hand and upper extremity practice in California and Oregon north of San Francisco that consists of two board certified orthopedic hand surgeons who have completed ACGME accredited fellowship training in hand and upper extremity surgery.

 The structures of the hand, wrist and arm are complicated and so are the injuries and conditions that can affect them.
 The bones, nerves, joints and muscles of the hands, wrist and forearm are an important part of everyday activity.
 When injury or disease occurs overall quality of life is at risk as well.
 SRO’s Hand Surgeons respond with the latest in orthopaedic technology and a collaborative relationship between the patient, physicians, therapists and professional staff to ensure the best treatment and outcome for patients.